tuffing/genchallenges/hackernoon/README.md

 ### 5. How do you find all pairs of an integer array whose sum is equal to a given number?

- * all pair means all pairs, so for num 3 if '1' and '2' appear twice then (1,2) and (1,2) should be returned twice.
+ * For one solution all pair means all pairs, so for num 3 if '1' and '2' appear twice then (1,2) should be returned four times as each element is a different pair.
+ * Solve it for reduced pairs
  * do not return reverse pairings e.g for num 3 if '1' and '2' only appear once, no (1,2) AND (2,1).
 Just one or the other.
  * the array can contain negatives